By Wendy C. Brooks, DVM, DipABVP

 If you are Exposed

 If the animal is dead, the head of the biting animal is submitted to the health department for fluorescent antibody testing for the rabies virus.
-This process takes a matter of hours so that any bite victims can know right away if they will require rabies treatment.
+This process only takes a matter of hours so that any bite victims can know right away if they will require rabies treatment.
 If the biting animal is living, its vaccination status should be confirmed as soon as possible and it will need to be confined.
 The bite wound should be reported to the health department as soon as possible.

-Hyperimmune (antibody rich) serum is flushed into the wound in hope of inactivating the virus before it may penetrate to the nerves.
+Hyperimmune (antibody rich) serum is flushed into the wound in hope of inactivating the virus before it penetrates to the nerves.
 The patient receives a vaccination on a regular schedule for about a month.
 In this way, when the virus comes out in secretions, a strong immune response is waiting to put down the infection.